iterative/dvc.org/content/blog/2021-12-07-ml-experiment-versioning.md

 In ML experimentation, you need not only reproducibility, but also flexibility to update your experiments incrementally.
-Data drift, new ideas, bug fixes, etc. all mean running a new experiment, and you can't always start from scratch.
+Data drift, new ideas, bug fixes, etc. all mean running a new experiment, and you don't have time to always start from scratch.
 Versioned reproducibility means tracking changes to the experiment state.
 DVC can determine what changes were introduced by the experiment and only run what's necessary.

 ```dvc
 $ dvc exp run --set-param model.conv_units=128